raffraffraff/oci-k3s/README.md

 ✔ all components are healthy
 ```

+NOTE: FluxCD generates a read-only deploy key in your git project, and uses that from this point on.
+So you can now delete the fine-grained personal access token if you wish!

 ## Deploy something using GitOps!
-After I bootstrapped FluxCD in my cluster, it automatically pushed a bunch of changes back into my 'fluxcd-example' Github repo.
-This basically consisted of a `flux-system` directory under clusters:
+During the bootstrap process, FluxCD pushed the cluster config back to my 'fluxcd-example' Github repo:

 ```
 clusters